How to payYou have a number of options for paying your premium:

 You are entitled to a discount on your renewal premium if you pay your annual premium in full on or before the due date.

 In general, the discount is based on your initial renewal premium regardless of an employer's entitlement to instalments.
 It is available only to policies that are for a 12-month duration and the minimum premium payable is $175, including any discount.

 For small employers, the current discount is 5 per cent.

 For experience-rated employers the current discount is 3 per cent.

-Late payment fees may be charged on overdue premiums.
+Late payment fees are charged on overdue premiums.
 These are compounded monthly on the outstanding balance at the end of each month.
-The rate is prescribed by the State Insurance Regulatory Authority in the Workers Compensation Market Practice and Premium Guidelines (PDF, 2.6 MB).

 Customers can see late payment fee charges on their icare Statement of Overdue Items.

 The State Insurance Regulatory Authority (SIRA) confirmed in late June 2022 the prescribed rate of 0.721% in line with the Workers Compensation Market Practice and Premium Guidelines (MPPG) for policy periods commencing 30 June 2022.